Without this vital information, equity release could end up being a nightmare for you and your family!

 When you unlock cash tied up into your home through equity release, you are essentially using your assets instead of leaving them to your family.

-If you release equity and the total sale of your home covers the loan, then there will be nothing left to inherit if you don’t, of course, have additional assets.
+If you release equity and the total sale of your home covers the loan, there will be nothing left to inherit if you don’t have additional assets.

 Am I Protected When Using Equity Release?